amazon-archives/service-discovery-ecs-dns/README.md

 You should then schedule the Lambda funtion to run every 5 minutes with the `python3.6` runtime.

 ## Usage
 Once the cluster is created, you can start launching tasks and services into the ECS Cluster.
-For each task you want to register as a microservice, you should specify an environment variable in the task definition, the name of the variable should be `SERVICE_<port>_NAME`, where `<port>` is the port where your service is going to listen inside the container, and the value is the name of the microservice.
+For each task you want to register as a microservice, you should specify an environment variable in the task definition, the name of the variable should be `SERVICE_<port>_NAME`, where `<port>` is the port where your service is going to listen inside the container, and the value is the name of the microservice with the standard scheme `_service._proto` (see https://en.wikipedia.org/wiki/SRV_record), for example `SERVICE_8081_NAME=_calc._tcp`.
 You can define multiple services per container using different ports.

 You should publish the port of the container using the `PortMappings` properties.
 When you publish the port I recommend you to not specify the `HostPort` and leave it to be assigned randomly within the ephemeral port range, this way you could have multiple containers of the same service running in the same server.